-The businesses and not-for-profits that are participating in our Small Business Energy Efficiency Program are making great strides to improve their energy saving, water conservation and waste reduction practices.
-Here are some of their successes:
+The businesses and not-for-profits that participated in our Small Business Energy Efficiency Program in 2019-2020 are making great strides to improve their energy saving, water conservation and waste reduction practices.

 Alpenland is committed to being a sustainable business for the betterment of the environment and their business.
-A high efficiency furnace keeps them warm as the temperatures outside drop. and their windows and doors are properly sealed to keep the heat, and the hot wax smell, in.
+A high efficiency furnace keeps them warm as the temperatures outside drop, and their windows and doors are properly sealed to keep the heat, and the hot wax smell, in.
 The staff demonstrate excellent “turn-off” behaviour with lights and electronics and save energy by using exterior lights on motion sensors.
-As well as saving energy, Alpenland also minimizes their already low water use and waste output by outsourcing their laundry, providing a cooler for staff and clients, and adhering to their recycling program of cardboard, plastic, paper and returnables.
-Alpenland is as committed to sustainability as they are to powder skiing, so of course they agreed to participate in the Small Business Energy Efficiency Program with Environment Lethbridge!
-Keep an eye out for updates on their action plan items and accumulation of points for their certification.
+In addition to saving energy, Alpenland also minimizes their already low water use and waste output by outsourcing their laundry, providing a cooler for staff and clients, and adhering to their recycling program of cardboard, plastic, paper and returnables.
+Alpenland is as committed to sustainability as they are to powder skiing, so of course they agreed to display stickers in their bathrooms to prompt customers to turn off the taps, and they have pushed for their vendors to use less packaging as well!
+To top all their hard work off, Alpenland plans to make the change to LEDs in the basement this summer!
+Through their participation in the Small Business Energy Efficiency Program, they moved up from a Gold Level to a Platinum Level Sustainable Business.
+Way to go Alpenland Ski and Sports!

 Crossroads Healing Centre has focused on being more efficient by re-sealing their windows, which have light blocking shades, having their exterior lights on a timer, and following excellent turn-off behaviour.
 On top of all that they have a recycling program for cardboard and paper.
 Crossroads has a very low waste output with only one bag of garbage weekly and uses PEFC certified sustainably harvested forest paper towel.
 The healing centre also provides a water cooler for staff and clients and buys all their supplies locally.
-Crossroads has teamed up with Environment Lethbridge to participate in our Small Business Energy Efficiency Program to help them become even more efficient.
+Crossroads has earned themselves a Bronze Level Sustainable Business Certification through our Small Business Energy Efficiency Program!

-Geomatic Attic is a heavy hitter when it comes to sustainability.
+Geomatic Attic and Mike Spencer Geometrics are heavy hitters when it comes to sustainability.
 From installing solar panels and energy efficient appliances to sealing up their bay doors and windows to keep the drafts down, this business is really going above and beyond to save energy.
 In addition to energy saving, they have very little waste output due to their extensive recycling program which includes cardboard, glass, paper, tin, plastic and returnables.
 Geomatic also takes all their organics home for composting!
-Environment Lethbridge is working with Geomatic Attic to take them the extra mile towards being a more sustainable business through our Small Business Energy Efficiency Program.
-We will be helping them achieve the rest of their sustainability goals and gain points towards their Sustainable Business Certification.
+Environment Lethbridge worked with them to take them the extra mile towards being more sustainable, earning them a Gold Level Sustainable Business Certification through our Small Business Energy Efficiency Program!

-Jaded Body Arts is well on their way to becoming masters of the art of energy efficiency.
+Jaded Body Arts is well on their way to mastering of the art of energy efficiency.
 They practice great turn-off behaviour, preventative maintenance, and the mindful use of supplies.
 Their building has a new roof and light blocking shades on the windows to keep the sun’s heat out and help regulate temperature.
 When the artists are not using their tattoo guns, they shut down and use no power, saving energy.
 The staff at Jaded reduce their waste by recycling cardboard, paper, and returnables.
-Environment Lethbridge is helping Jaded Body Arts to take their relationship with sustainability to the next level through our Small Business Energy Efficiency Program.
-We will work together to help Jaded gain points towards their Sustainable Business Certification.
+Environment Lethbridge helped Jaded Body Arts to take their relationship with sustainability to the next level through our Small Business Energy Efficiency Program, earning them a Silver Level Sustainable Business Certification.

 Mocha Cabana has really outdone itself!
 As an already environmentally conscious business, Mocha Cabana was happy to take part in our program and get some new ideas.